MyHubAlex/feathers-guide/offline/realtime-setup.md

 The `stock: "a1"` record was removed from the client service because it no longer satisfied the publication after mutation.
-The `stock: "b1"` record was added as its mutation caused it to now satisfy the publication.
+The `stock: "b1"` record was added as its mutation caused it to now satisfied the publication.

 ## Filter service events on server

-The client service will contain those records on the remote service which satisfy a given criteria.
+The client service will contain those records on the remote service which satisfy a publication's criteria.
 The server determines which service events are applicable for each client, and only emits the relevant ones.